University of Oxford Department for Continuing Education

 Weekly Individual Academic Literacy Tutorial

-All students receive a weekly individual academic literacy tutorial which provides personalised academic writing support.
+in both Michaelmas and Hilary terms all students receive a weekly individual academic literacy tutorial which provides personalised academic writing support.
+Tutorials are arranged at mutually convenient times for students and tutors.

 Personalised Academic Study Option

-Students who have been exempted from the English Language and Literacy Module must choose ONE academic course of study from a wide range of options in areas such as international relations, politics, philosophy, law and history from the University's varied undergraduate lecture programme.
+Students who have been exempted from the English Language Module must submit an assignment for ONE other academic course of study included in the course.
+We also offer students exempt from the English Language Module a lecture series on Rhetoric.
 You will be required to submit an assignment of 2,500 words each term on your chosen option.

 UK and international study visits